Breaking-Good: Explaining Breaking Dependency Updates with Build Analysis: Introduction

 To summarise, we make the following contributions: \begin{itemize} \item A novel approach for explaining breaking updates, which combines the analysis of build logs with the semantic comparison of dependency trees.
-We provide a complete overview of the dependency-related factors that trigger broken compilation in client code, with rare insights on indirect dependencies causing breaking dependency updates. \item \tool, an original tool that automatically generates explanations for breaking updates, in order to help developers find, understand and fix build breakages. \item A quantitative evaluation and a user study to evaluate \tool.
+We provide a complete overview of the dependency-related factors that trigger broken compilation in client code, with rare insights on indirect dependencies causing breaking dependency updates. \item \tool, an original tool that automatically generates explanations for breaking updates, in order to help developers find, understand and fix build breakages. \tool source code is available in \href{https://github.com/chains-project/breaking-good}{https://github.com/chains-project/breaking-good} \item A quantitative evaluation and a user study to evaluate \tool.
 We run the tool on 243 real dependency updates that caused compilation errors in the field, proving its effectiveness in \totalPercentage\% of the cases.
 The interviewed developers validate the usefulness of the explanations generated by \tool. \end{itemize}